PKCS7_verify, PKCS7_get0_signers - verify a PKCS#7 signedData structure

 Normally the verify process proceeds as follows.

-An attempt is made to locate all the signer's certificates, first looking in the certs parameter (if it is not NULL) and then looking in any certificates contained in the p7 structure itself.
+An attempt is made to locate all the signer's certificates, first looking in the certs parameter (if it is not NULL).
+Then they are looked up in any certificates contained in the p7 structure unless PKCS7_NOINTERN is set.
 If any signer's certificates cannot be located the operation fails.

-Each signer's certificate is chain verified using the smimesign purpose and the supplied trusted certificate store.
-Any internal certificates in the message are used as untrusted CAs.
-If any chain verify fails an error code is returned.
+Each signer's certificate is chain verified using the smimesign purpose and using the trusted certificate store store if supplied.
+Any internal certificates in the message, which may have been added using PKCS7_add_certificate(3), are used as untrusted CAs unless PKCS7_NOCHAIN is set.
+If CRL checking is enabled in store and PKCS7_NOCRL is not set, any internal CRLs, which may have been added using PKCS7_add_crl(3), are used in addition to attempting to look them up in store.
+If store is not NULL and any chain verify fails an error code is returned.

 Any of the following flags (ored together) can be passed in the flags parameter to change the default verify behaviour.
 Only the flag PKCS7_NOINTERN is meaningful to PKCS7_get0_signers().

-If PKCS7_NOINTERN is set the certificates in the message itself are not searched when locating the signer's certificate.
-This means that all the signers certificates must be in the certs parameter.
+If PKCS7_NOINTERN is set the certificates in the message itself are not searched when locating the signer's certificates.
+This means that all the signer's certificates must be in the certs parameter.

 If PKCS7_NOVERIFY is set the signer's certificates are not chain verified.